Farm Labor Contractors recruit and hire seasonal or temporary agricultural laborers. May transport, house, and provide meals for workers.

 - Recruit and hire agricultural workers.

-Farm Labor Contractors with little to no experience tend to make between $17870 and $19950 while the more experienced ones make over $58330 per year.
+Farm Labor Contractors with little to no experience tend to make between $23560 and $32800 while the more experienced ones can earn over $73630 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Farm Labor Contractor is to move to a higher paying state like CA. Right now, the highest paying states for Farm Labor Contractors are CA, FL, 0, 0 and 0.
+One of the easiest ways to increase your salary as a Farm Labor Contractor is to move to a higher paying state like CA. Right now, the highest paying states for Farm Labor Contractors are CA, -, -, – and -.

-3 other factors that can increase your salary as A Farm Labor Contractor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Farm Labor Contractor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Farm Labor Contractors what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Farm Labor Contractors what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons